 Nelson Smith, former district president, offering a prayer at the sod-turning ceremony for the Halifax Branch meetinghouse, the first LDS meetinghouse in Nova Scotia, in June 1958.
 Left to right: Emma Marr Petersen, Margaret Romney Jackson, Junius M. Jackson (president of the New England Mission), Mark E. Petersen (Quorum of the Twelve), Nelson Smith (president of the Kentville Sunday School), and Aubrey Fielden (president of the Halifax Branch).
 (Aubrey Fielden)

-New Brunswick.
 At the same time the Church was being reestablished in Nova Scotia, the branch in Saint John, NB, suffered another setback.
 On 31 October 1948, President Young announced that, as a result of continued dissension, the branch would once again have to be discontinued and revert to the status of a Sunday School.
 Some positive developments did come that year, though, as Lorne and Margaret Grace (née Henderson) Duplisea and their children Gerald Hugh and Ronald Lorne were baptized in Fredericton on 6 July 1948, along with Charles and Mildred Todd.
 The following year, Lorne’s sister, Lena Minnie Cosman’ her husband, John; and their children Betty Lois, Glendon Laverne, and Lorna Grace Marlene were baptized in Saint John on 17 January 1949.
 The Cosmans have many descendants who have contributed, and continue to contribute, to the Church in New Brunswick.

 The Saint John Branch was reestablished on 9 June 1953, with Ernest D. Phippen appointed to serve as branch president.
 The sixty-nine-year-old Phippen and his wife had recently arrived in New Brunswick as full-time missionaries.
 The following year, on 30 May, the Fredericton Branch was established with forty-eight members.